-About this Complete Guide
+About this Master Course

 If you associate the word gnocchi to potato gnocchi only you're in for a fun, eye-opening journey.
 You cannot even imagine the different varieties of gnocchi there are in Italy and, guess what, many Italians don't know either!